CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'edit this copy,' 'review my copy,' 'copy feedback,' 'proofread,' 'polish this,' 'make this better,' 'copy sweep' - these are realistic phrases users would naturally use.
+Excellent coverage of natural trigger terms users would actually say: 'edit this copy,' 'review my copy,' 'copy feedback,' 'proofread,' 'polish this,' 'make this better,' 'copy sweep.'
+These are highly natural phrases a user would use.

 3 / 3